Who Should Be Listed as Named Drivers

 While you can't avoid rate increases entirely when adding high-risk drivers, several strategies can help minimize the impact.
 Shopping your insurance when adding drivers is crucial — rate increases vary significantly between insurers, and comparing quotes can save hundreds annually.

-Maximize available discounts including good student (up to 25% off), defensive driving course completion, telematics/usage-based programs, and safety feature discounts.
-Families comparing multiple providers can save $420–$2,000 annually by switching to the cheapest carrier in their state.
+Maximize available discounts including good student (up to 25% off with major carriers like State Farm), defensive driving course completion (5–10% off), telematics/usage-based programs (5–10% for enrollment, up to 20–30% for safe driving), and safety feature discounts.
+Families comparing multiple providers can save hundreds to thousands annually by switching to the most competitive carrier for their state.
+For a deeper look at combining vehicles under one plan, see our guide on multi-car insurance savings.

 Named Driver Exclusions to Reduce Premiums